 Despite what the headline suggests, this post isn't about people obsessed with 1970s pop culture.
 Rather, it's a discussion about days that have had both their high and low temperatures in the 70s.
 These type of days have occurred infrequently - about once or twice each year.
-33 years (since 1869) have never registered such a day, 53 have had one instance; the most days in one year was nine, which happened in 1905, 1890 and 1869.
+33 years (since 1869) have never registered such a day, 53 have had one instance; the most days in one year was ten, which happened in 1905.
 In 2017 and 2018 there were five occurrences, joining just ten other years that have had five or more (see chart below).
 Temperatures stuck in the 70s usually occur when tropical air is in place, the day is hazy/overcast and rain is in the air.

 - The warmest low in the 70s to be accompanied by a high temperature below 80° is 74°, which has happened twice - first in August 1901 and then seventy-two years later in August 1973.
 Both dates had a high of 79°.
 (For reference, the average high when lows are between 70°-74° is around 86°).